arafatm/arafatm.github.io/quotes.md

 Kevin Systrom `Never expect you'll get a No. Always put your name in.` Kurt Vonnegut `You are what you pretend to be.` Malcolm X `Sincerity is my only credential.`
+Mark Caine, from his book “[The Blueprint.”](https://www.blinkist.com/en/books/blueprint-en) `The first step toward success is taken when you refuse to be a captive of the environment in which you first find yourself.`
+Mark Twain, from his book “The Innocents Abroad.” `The secret of getting ahead is getting started.` Matt Haig, from his book “[Reasons to Stay Alive.”](https://www.blinkist.com/en/books/reasons-to-stay-alive-en) `The only person you should try to be better than is the person you were yesterday. `
 Michael Jordan `Always turn a negative situation into a positive situation.` Michael Jordan `Be true to the game, because the game will be true to you.
 If you try to shortcut the game, then the game will shortcut you.
 If you put forth the effort, good things will be bestowed upon you.
 That’s truly about the game, and in some ways that’s about life too.`
 Michael Jordan `Being Michael Jordan means acting the same as I always have.`